evidentlyai/evidently/docs/book/README.md

 # How it works

-Evidently has a modular approach with 3 interfaces on top of the shared analyzer functionality.
+Evidently has a modular approach with 3 interfaces on top of the shared `Analyzer` functionality.

 ## [1.
 Interactive visual reports](dashboards/README.md)